Automattic/dataviz-blocks/README.md

 |–– index.js
 ```

-For a single block, the structure is a typical block's, with styles contained in `styles` and frontend JS in `frontend`. `utils` includes code shared between the editor and the frontend (e.g. `d3` svg render routines).
+For a single block, the structure is a typical block's, with styles contained in `styles` and frontend JS in `frontend`. `utils` includes code shared between the editor and the frontend (e.g. `d3` code to render charts/graphs/etc).

 ```
 block-name/